 From 2000 - 2013, Baron focused his major efforts on creating large-scale works for public spaces.
 He has completed more then 20 Public Art projects and site-specific installations.
 Some of his most prominent works are commissions with the MTA and Long Island Railroad in Hempstead, NY, Indianapolis International Airport, Board of Education NYC, Depart of Cultural Affairs NYC, Alaska International Airport, University of Oregon: Autzen Stadium, the Portland Regional Arts Council and the Department of Cultural Affairs San Jose, CA.

-In 2013 after a long hiatus Baron returned to working with clay, creating a body of work that explores grief and loss.
+In 2013, in the aftermath of a family tragedy Baron returned to working with clay, creating a body of work that explored grief and loss.
 He wrote, “legend has it that in the 1920s Ernest Hemingway made a wager at lunch with several colleagues that he could write a short story in just six words.
 He scribbled on a napkin, “For Sale: Baby shoes.
 Never worn.”
 This laconic story perfectly portrays the sentiment and underlying narrative of my current body of work.
 Each artwork is an offering that venerates a life lost.
 The artwork dwells in the pain of absence, where absence is present and creates a void filled with longing and memory.”

 Baron has won numerous awards including, New York Foundation for the Arts, National Endowment for the Arts, Pollock-Krasner, Yaddo Endowed Residency and a Lila Wallace Endowed Residency at the Monet Museum in Giverny, France.
 His work has been included in a variety of books, periodicals and websites such as the New York Times, Art in America, Artforum, ArtCritical, HyperAllergic, Brooklyn Rail, MTA Arts for Transit, Confrontational Ceramics and Hands in Clay.
 He currently lives in Williamsburg Brooklyn, NY and teaches Sculpture and Ceramics at the School of Visual Arts, NYC.